openvinotoolkit/datumaro/docs/source/docs/explanation/concept.rst

 - Data source - A link to a dataset or a copy of a dataset inside a project.
   Basically, it's a URL + dataset format name.
-- Project Revision - A commit or a reference from Git (branch, tag, HEAD~3, etc.).
+- Project revision - A commit or a reference from Git (branch, tag, HEAD~3, etc.).
 A revision is referenced by a data hash.
 The `HEAD` revision is the currently selected revision of the project.
 - Revision tree - A project build tree and plugins at a specified revision.